 Tidying Up Your Financial Life

-Marie Kondo and her KonMari method have rung a chord with Americans looking to tidy their homes and their lives.
-If you’ve seen her Netflix show Tidying Up with Marie Kondo or read any number of her books on the subject, you know she’s all about inspiring others to choose joy while they organize.
+Those looking to tidy up their homes and lives have taken to Marie Kondo and her KonMari method.
+If you've seen her Netflix series Tidying Up with Marie Kondo or read any of her books on the subject, you know she's all about inspiring others to choose joy when they organize.

 But what about finances?
-With just a few tips, you can find joy in organizing your economic existence.
+With just a few tips, you can organize your finances with ease.

 Online Storage and Management